MichaelCurrin/jekyll-actions-quickstart/README.md

 ### Installation

 1. Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/#package-management-systems).
 2. Install Bundler as a user gem.
+Some people prefer to omit `--user-install` flag but then you need access to install to a shared `/usr/lib/ruby` directory.
     ```sh
     $ gem install bundler --user-install
     ```